 Why We Came

-What draws men to monastic life when so many other options are available to us today?
-What is it about this life that gives us sufficient reason to give our whole lives to seek God here, in this particular place and with this particular group of men, in vows that bind us for life?
-If we were to poll our community we would undoubtedly find a range of answers.
-And yet common passions and a common purpose has led all of us to embrace religious life as the particular way in which God has called us to love and service.
+What draws men to monastic life?
+What is it about this life that calls us to give our whole lives to seek God here, in this particular place and with this particular group of men, in vows that bind us for life?
+There are many answers, and yet common passions and a common purpose has led all of us to embrace this life as the particular way in which God has called us to love.
 Read more about what makes us love this life.

-Those of us who come here, come seeking God.
-We share the desire of the psalmist who said, “One thing have I asked of the Lord; one thing I seek; that I may dwell in the house of the Lord all the days of my life; to behold the fair beauty of the Lord and to seek him in his temple” (Ps 27:5,6).
-The desire to know, love and serve God lies at the heart of every true vocation to the religious life.
+We share the yearning of the psalmist who said, “One thing have I asked of the Lord; one thing I seek; that I may dwell in the house of the Lord all the days of my life; to behold the fair beauty of the Lord and to seek him in his temple” (Ps 27:5,6).
+The desire to know, love, and serve God lies at the heart of every true vocation to the religious life.

 A Life of Worship